-As a woman in the energy industry, I welcome ALL measures that can get consumers the energy they need to live their daily lives, while prolonging the destruction of the ozone layer so long as humanly possible – emphasis on “humanly possible.”
+As a women in the energy industry, I welcome ALL measures that can get consumers the energy they need to live their daily lives, while prolonging the destruction of the ozone layer so long as humanly possible – emphasis on “humanly possible.”
 Some states welcome the change toward a cleaner, natural gas than its fossil fuel counterparts (emitting 50-60% less carbon dioxide) and other states are not yet ready for its benefits, even if they use them daily…BOO!

 These past few years, natural gas has made the U.S. THE top leader in shale gas production.
 So, what’s up with Massachusetts?
 In 2015, Massachusetts Dept. of Public Utilities approved long-term contracts for utility companies to buy natural gas from the Kinder Morgan’s Northeast Energy Direct Pipeline.
 Long story short, the 3 utility companies wanted to buy the natural gas and then sell it to power plants, then pass the costs to their customers, which would SAVE the customer money for what they’re currently paying anyway (especially in winter).
 The idea is that this would be stable financing to expand natural gas in the New England areas, which would drive down the costs of wholesale electricity.